kewne/jackson-validation/README.md

 ### Annotate class with constraint annotations

-You can also apply constraints to constructor arguments:
+You can also apply constraints to constructor arguments (and annotate the constructor with `@Valid` so the return valid is validated):

 ```java
 public class MyBeanForValidation {